Recurrent Glimpse-based Decoder for Detection with Transformer: Recurrent Glimpse-based Decoder

 \subsection{Implementation Details}

 The proposed REGO is a plug-and-play module for different DETR methods.
 It only has two major hyperparameters, \textit{i.e.} the number of recurrent stages and the enlarging ratios $\alpha$ of each stage.
-To reduce the manual tuning efforts, we unify the { two} hyperparameters into a single one.
+To reduce the manual tuning efforts, we unify the two hyperparameters into a single one.
 More specifically, we constrain that the last recurrent stage has an enlarging ratio equals to 1.
 Then, when we add a new recurrent stage before the last stage, we increase the enlarging ratio by 1 for the added stage.
 In other words, if we use 3 recurrent stage, then $\alpha(3), \alpha(2), \alpha(1)=3,2,1$, respectively.
-Therefore, we only need to { investigate the influence} of number of recurrent stages.
+Therefore, we only need to investigate the influence of number of recurrent stages.
 In addition, we follow the original DETR and apply auxiliary losses to enhance the training of intermediate outputs of the glimpse-based decoders and apply LayerNorm \cite{ba2016layer} to help regularize the decoded glimpse representation $H_{dec}(i)$.

 For each recurrent stage of the REGO, we use the decoder architecture of the original DETR for glimpse feature translation, but we do not use encoders and only use 2 decoding layers for a decoder.
-Therefore, the complexity of the decoder in REGO is much smaller than the decoder used in the original DETR methods.
+In decoders, the self-attention of encoders brings marginal benefits but consumes more computational resources, \textit{e.g.} for REGO-DeformabelDETR-R50, adding the self-attention layers for all stages only improves AP, AP$_{50}$, and AP$_{75}$ by 0.1, -0.1, 0.2, respectively, while introducing around 4 more GFLOPs and 9M more parameters.
+Without encoders, the complexity of the decoder in REGO is much smaller than the decoder used in the original DETR methods.
 The complexity analysis is presented in the experiment section.
-Besides the number of stages, { we present} other implementation details { as follows}.
+Besides the number of stages, we present other implementation details as follows.
 Firstly, we follow the default settings of the RoIAlign\cite{he2017mask} and uses a 7 by 7 window for feature extraction.
 In addition, when extracting glimpse features, we attempt to use features from different levels of backbone in both multi-scale and single-scale DETR methods, but note that we do not use the FPN \cite{lin2017feature} to save costs.
 Also, the number of RoIs depends on the output of DETR and the number of stages.
-We will present more details in appendix.
+We will present more details in supplementary materials.